 NOAA Fisheries administers disaster assistance under two statutes—the Magnuson-Stevens Fishery Conservation and Management Act and the Interjurisdictional Fisheries Act.
 Under both statutes, a state governor or an elected or duly appointed representative of an affected fishing community can request a fishery disaster determination from the Secretary of Commerce.
 The Secretary may also initiate a review.
 If the Secretary determines that a fishery disaster has occurred, the fishery is eligible for disaster assistance subject to appropriation of funds by Congress.

-Review our frequent questions to learn more about a number of topics related to fishery disaster assistance, including:
+Review our page of frequent questions about fishery disaster assistance to learn more about a number of topics related to fishery disaster assistance, including:

 Overall fishery disaster determination process.